 Does your child have a yellow crusty rash around the mouth or nose, especially after recovering from a cold?
 It’s likely impetigo, a little-known but commonly acquired infection that often results from skin irritation like that caused by frequent nose blowing or recent open wounds.
 Impetigo presents as either a crusted rash, blisters, or ulcers that can occur anywhere on the body, and it spreads quickly — so discourage scratching!
 The infection is caused by either Streptococcus or Staphylococcus aureus bacteria and usually requires topical or oral antibiotics.
 Mild cases may be cleared up by an OTC cream such as Neosporin, but a prescription-strength remedy is most often needed.

 Eczema is a skin condition typically caused by allergies and other skin irritants, but you may not have realized it can also easily get infected.
 Severe eczema rashes can “weep” and crust over, leaving them vulnerable to infection.
 Eczema is often treated with topical corticosteroids (such as Hydrocortisone) and oral or topical antibiotics if it gets infected.
-As crazy as it sounds, many doctors recommend a treatment known as a diluted bleach bath for the treatment and prevention of skin infection in eczema.
 Call a doctor if an infection or eczema flare-up persists and is causing your child discomfort and pain.

 Despite its name, ringworm is a fungal infection — it is not caused by a worm at all.
 Ringworm is characterized by a red scaly or bumpy patch that often appears in a ring pattern.
 These sores can become very painful and require OTC antifungal topical treatments or a prescription treatment in more serious cases.
 Ringworm is contagious and can spread fairly easily from person to person (especially in damp, warm environments) or even from animals to people.